 In working with this case study you will get experience dealing with one of the central challenges of supply chain management: Always meet customer demand (be responsive) while also keeping operating costs and inventory levels as low as possible (be efficient).
 You need to make sure there is always enough products at the stores to meet customer demand, and while you do this, you also need to reduce expenses as much as possible so the company can earn a profit.

 You will get an introduction to the five supply chain drivers as shown in this diagram (see more in our blog article Five Supply Chain Drivers).
-Working with this case you will see how decisions you make about these five drivers affect your overall supply chain performance (its responsiveness and its efficiency).
+With this case you will see how decisions made about the five drivers affect your overall supply chain performance (its responsiveness and its efficiency).
 You cannot think only of efficiency, or only of responsiveness.
 You have to find a good balance between the two.
 And that balance keeps changing as situations change.

 In working with Cincinnati Seasonings you will become familiar with the basics of setting up a supply chain and managing its daily operations.
 You will create and modify the facilities, vehicles and routes as needed to respond to different challenges.
 Then you’ll run simulations that show how well your supply chain works.
 Based on what the simulations show, keep improving your design to get the best performance you can.
 In this process, you will gain an appreciation for some of the key issues involved in operating any supply chain.